 SENTENCE started as an island.
 Over the years, its accumulated bulk, added to each month, became a continent.

 Art is an invitation to go inside someone else's mind.
 To see our world as they see it.
 SENTENCE is my mind.

 I'm glad you came.
 I just lit a cigarette.
-I just poured Merlot.
+I just made a drink.
 I hope you enjoy your exploration.

 Established January 1, 1998.